tech-advantage/edc-popover-react/README.md

 ### Usage

-The main component is `EdcHelp`, you can use the component as follows:
+The main component is [EdcHelp](./src/components/EdcHelp.tsx), you can use the component as follows:
 ```typescript jsx
 import { EdcHelp } from 'edc-popover-react'